labor-digital/asset-building-dev-server/README.md

 ## Whats xyz.localmachine.space?
 To work locally, you can work with an IP like 127.0.0.1, localhost, or you can point a DNS record to your local machine.
 The localmachine.space domain is precisely that.
-It is a domain name that always points to "127.0.0.1", no matter what subdomain you use.
+It is a domain name that always leads to "127.0.0.1", no matter what subdomain you use.
-Its a helper to make dev URLs easier to read; it works on every machine as long as you have an internet connection.
+Its a helper to make dev URLs more comfortable to read; it works on every machine as long as you have an internet connection.

 ## Postcardware
 You're free to use this package, but if it makes it to your production environment, we highly appreciate you sending us a postcard from your hometown, mentioning which of our package(s) you are using.